2015-16 Undergraduate and Graduate Catalogs

 The Department of Nursing reserves the right to alter content, sequence, and courses offered in the nursing program to maintain relevance with current and future professional nursing education and practice.

-There are additional expenses for all students admitted to the program related to program fees, uniforms, supplies, travel and exams.
+There are additional expenses for all students admitted to the program related to program fees, uniforms, supplies, travel, health protection requirements, and exams.
 Please contact the department for current expenses.

 Requirements for Application for Admission into the Nursing Major